wunderkind2k1/ai-pdf-renamer/README.md

 # AI PDF Renamer

-A bash script that uses OCR and AI to intelligently rename PDF files based on their content.
-The script extracts text from PDFs using OCR and then uses Ollama's AI model to generate meaningful filenames.
+**AI PDF Renamer** is a simple but powerful script that automatically renames PDF files based on their content using AI.
+By leveraging the capabilities of OpenAI's GPT models, the script reads the text from PDFs and intelligently suggests a more descriptive and context-aware filename.
+This helps users keep their file libraries organized without the need to open each file and rename it manually.

+### 🔍 Why Use It?

+Manually renaming downloaded or scanned PDFs — like research papers, invoices, e-books, or contracts — is tedious and time-consuming.
+Often, files are saved with generic names such as `document.pdf`, `file(3).pdf`, or `scan_2024_05_01.pdf`.
+This tool solves that problem by reading the document and renaming it to something meaningful based on its contents.

+### 💡 Use Cases

+- **Researchers & Academics**: Automatically rename papers downloaded from journals to include the title and authors.
+- **Students**: Keep your coursework, notes, and study materials neatly labeled and searchable.
+- **Professionals**: Organize invoices, contracts, and reports without having to open and scan each document manually.
+- **Anyone with a messy Downloads folder**: Bring order to chaos by turning vague file names into descriptive ones.

 ## Features

-- Automatically processes all PDF files containing "infographic" in their filename
+- Automatically processes all PDF files containing for example "infographic" in their filename
 - Performs OCR on PDFs using `ocrmypdf`
 - Extracts text content from PDFs
 - Generates concise, descriptive filenames using Ollama's AI